 Venomous snake bites have the potential to kill dogs, and are known to cause serious muscle, liver and neurological damage.

-Dr. Cynde Gardner, disputes and review specialist for Veterinary Pet Insurance (VPI), lost her 10-year-old Shar-Pei, Lacy, to a rattlesnake bite approximately 10 years ago, before the rattlesnake vaccine was on the market.
+Dr. Cynde Gardner, disputes and review specialist for Nationwide pet insurance, lost her 10-year-old Shar-Pei, Lacy, to a rattlesnake bite approximately 15 years ago, before the rattlesnake vaccine was on the market.
 Upon returning home from an afternoon out, she noticed her dog not only looked “funny” but was acting different.
 After examining Lacy, she found a snake bite wound.

 “My husband ended up finding the snake underneath the back stairs of our fenced yard; the dog had killed it,” she says.
 “Although I had antivenin on-hand and was able to administer it, it was too late.
 We lost our dog on the way to the emergency clinic.
 It’s a devastating thing — losing an animal to a snake bite — absolutely horrible.”

 With such alarming potential consequences for our fuzzy friends, dog owners should consider adding the rattlesnake booster to the list of their pets’ routine vaccinations.

 Even if a vaccinated dog is bitten, the situation should be treated as an emergency and the owner should take the dog for veterinarian care immediately.